Skip to main content

 Bank Records and Financial Privacy Laws

-Your bank records say more about you than simply your account balance.
-For instance, certain transactions cross-referenced with other data may indicate fraud or hidden assets.
-Bank records can be a valuable tool for criminal prosecutors and elected officials conducting official investigations, although individuals rightly expect a certain level of privacy from the government's prying eyes.
+Your bank records say more about you than your account balance.
+For instance, certain transactions may indicate fraud or hidden assets.
+Bank records can be a valuable tool for criminal prosecutors conducting official investigations.
+But everyone has the right to a certain level of privacy from the government's prying eyes.

-Before 1978, bank customers had no legal right to privacy with regard to financial information held by those institutions.
-However, the Right to Financial Privacy Act of 1978 (RFPA) added some protections at the federal level.
-Some states also have financial privacy laws that regulate how, and under what circumstances, the government may access bank records without the consent of customers.
+Before 1978, bank customers had no legal right to privacy with regard to personal financial information.
+But the Right to Financial Privacy Act of 1978 (RFPA) added some protections at the federal level.
+Some states also have financial privacy laws.
+These laws regulate how and when the government may access bank records without customer consent.

 Below, we'll discuss the RFPA and how it works to protect some level of confidentiality when it comes to your bank records.